-Emily is based in Victoria and works exclusively with Indigenous communities and organizations, primarily in the areas of lands and governance.
+Emily lives and works in the unceded territory of the lək̓ʷəŋən People and works exclusively with Indigenous communities and organizations, primarily in the areas of lands and governance.

 After completing her L.L.B. from the University of Victoria and then clerking with the Supreme Court of British Columbia, Emily was called to the Bar of British Columbia in 2009.
 Prior to working with Arbutus Law Group LLP, Emily practiced primarily in the area of local government law on a wide range of legal issues, including corporate and commercial matters, rights of way, permits and easements, expropriation, leasing, land development, bylaw drafting and review, and various issues relating to land and water.